estimadorpt/models/docs/dynamic-gp-model-explanation.md

 The foundation of the model is a smooth, long-term trend representing the baseline national support for each party.
 This is modeled as a Gaussian Process evolving over calendar time.
 The properties of this GP (specifically its covariance structure) are chosen to reflect assumptions about the slow, gradual nature of fundamental political shifts, capturing dependencies over multiple years.

-### 2. Short-Term GP over Calendar Time
+### 2. Medium-Term GP over Calendar Time

 Superimposed on the baseline trend is a second Gaussian Process, also evolving over calendar time.
-This component is designed with a shorter correlation length, allowing it to capture more rapid fluctuations and deviations from the long-term baseline.
-This could reflect campaign effects, responses to specific events, or other medium-term dynamics.
+This component is designed with a moderate correlation length (e.g., centered around a year), allowing it to capture deviations from the long-term baseline over medium timescales.
+This could reflect evolving responses to specific events or other medium-term dynamics.

+### 3. Very Short-Term GP over Calendar Time

+A third Gaussian Process, again over calendar time, is added to capture even more rapid fluctuations.
+This GP has a very short correlation length (e.g., centered around a few weeks).
+It is designed to model fast-moving campaign dynamics, late shifts in public opinion, or reactions to breaking news closer to an election.

-The sum of these two processes forms the latent (unobserved) national support trajectory for each party.
+The sum of these three processes (baseline, medium-term, very short-term) forms the latent (unobserved) national support trajectory for each party.

-### 3. District-Level Effects
+### 4. District-Level Effects

 To account for Portugal's district-based system, the model incorporates district-specific deviations from the national trend.
-This is achieved through estimated **base offset** parameters for each district and party.
-These parameters represent the persistent, time-invariant tendency for a district's support for a given party to be higher or lower than the national average, learned from historical election results at the district level.
+In the current implementation, this is achieved solely through estimated **static base offset** parameters for each district and party.
+These parameters represent the persistent, time-invariant tendency for a district's support for a given party to be higher or lower than the national average, relative to the average trend.
+These offsets are learned primarily from historical election results at the district level.
+Unlike previous experimental versions, this model *currently uses only these static offsets*.
+It assumes that district deviations from the national trend do not dynamically change based on the magnitude of national swings within a single election cycle (i.e., the sensitivity or 'beta' component is not currently active).

-### 4. House Effects (Pollster Biases) and Poll Bias
+### 5. House Effects (Pollster Biases) and Poll Bias

 The model explicitly accounts for systematic variations between polling firms.
 These "house effects" are modeled as parameters specific to each pollster and party, constrained such that they represent relative deviations (i.e., summing to zero across parties for a given pollster).
 This captures the tendency of some pollsters to relatively overestimate or underestimate certain parties.

 Additionally, an overall poll bias term, also constrained to sum to zero across parties, is included.
 This captures any average systematic deviation of poll results from the underlying national trend, distinct from individual pollster effects.

-### 5. Latent Score, Transformation, and Likelihood
+### 6. Latent Score, Transformation, and Likelihood

-The national trend components (sum of GPs) are combined with the relevant bias terms (house effects and poll bias for poll observations, or district offsets for district predictions) to produce a latent score representing underlying support.
+The national trend components (sum of the three calendar-time GPs) are combined with the relevant bias terms (house effects and poll bias for poll observations, or the static district base offsets for district predictions) to produce a latent score representing underlying support.

 A softmax transformation converts these unbounded latent scores into a set of probabilities (vote shares) for each party that necessarily sum to one.

-Finally, the observed data—vote counts from polls and district-level election results—are linked to these modeled probabilities through a statistical likelihood function.
-The chosen likelihood (a Dirichlet-Multinomial distribution) is suitable for count data representing proportions and includes parameters to accommodate potential overdispersion, meaning more variability in the observed counts than predicted by simpler sampling models.
+Finally, the observed data—vote counts from polls, district-level election results, **and national-level election results**—are linked to these modeled probabilities through a statistical likelihood function.
+The chosen likelihood (typically a Dirichlet-Multinomial distribution) is suitable for count data representing proportions and includes parameters to accommodate potential overdispersion (more variability than predicted by simpler models).
+The inclusion of both district and national results helps anchor the national trend prediction and inform the district offsets.

 ## Statistical Methodology